OttoVonBismark/boggygofast/README.md

 ## Why even use this?

 A good question!
 If you're a speedrunner, Boggy Go Fast can help you keep track of your times, as well as those of your friends.
 It's geared more towards casual runners who aren't overly interested in world-class speedrunner strats, preferring instead to 'freestyle' through games as fast as possible without feeling pressured by the more dedicated runners.

+## Want to develop locally?
+Here's what's missing (for security)

+You'll want to create `config/secrets.yml` since I'm not including mine in repos.
+The application is configured to use that file for development and test environments, but not production.
+For that, you'll have to run `secrets:setup` to generate a `secrets.yml.key` and `secrets.yml.enc` file in which to store the key base as well as database authentication information (refer to `config/database.yml` for what details you'll need to provide).
+If you need to generate a key base, run `rails secret` and copy/paste the output where necessary.
+As a reminder, do NOT store your production key in the default secrets file!
+That is plaintext and anyone can read it!
+Use `rails secrets:edit` to utilize the enctrypted file instead.
+I've done the configuration for you, so Rails already expects it.
+Lastly, if Rails spits out an error asking for an $EDITOR variable, open up your bash profiler of choice (depending on your situation.
+Google that stuff if you're unsure which one you need) and toss in a line reading `EDITOR="nano"` where 'nano' is either itself or your CLI editor of choice.